YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 Definitions`_ is used to pass values between Go application code and YottaDB.
 The design pattern is that the :code:`ydb_buffer_t` structures are in memory managed by YottaDB.
-Go structures contain pointers to the YottaDB structures so that if and when the Go garbage collector moves Go structures, the pointers they contain remain valid.
+Go structures contain pointers to the YottaDB structures so that when the Go garbage collector moves Go structures, the pointers they contain remain valid.

 There are three structures for the interface between YottaDB and Go: